sstaub/gma3/README.md

 	}
 ```

-Exapmle Outputs are
+Example Outputs are
 ```
 OSC Pattern: /gma3/13.13.1.5.2 String: Go+ Integer 1: 1 Integer 2: 0 Float: 0.00
 OSC Pattern: /gma3/13.13.1.5.2 String: Go+ Integer 1: 0 Integer 2: 0 Float: 0.00
 OSC Pattern: /gma3/13.13.1.5.2 String: FaderMaster Integer 1: 1 Integer 2: 0 Float: 100.00
 ```
-The OSC pattern data is very cryptic because of the representation of the internal structure which there is no real docuentation.
+The OSC pattern data is very cryptic because of the representation of the internal structure which there is no real documentation.